 “eCommerce can get complicated,” Brent says, “Whether you’ve done this once or 100 times.
 WordPress.com provides live chat so a human can help you through setting up to managing your store.”

 What’s more?
-Those who choose the Business or eCommerce plan also get a customized support session as an added benefit.
+Those who choose the plugin-enabled plan also get a customized support session as an added benefit.

 Are you ready to start selling online?
 Get started today and be online and selling fast.
 Or check out WordPress.com to explore your options and discover how you can create a powerful online store that perfectly suits your brand, audience, and business goals.